antonioalbert0/antonioalbert0/README.md

 ## Todo List 📚
 > I won't necessarily do everything in that order.

-- [ ] Reformulate the Readmes of all my projects
+- [x] Reformulate the Readmes of all my projects
 - [ ] Linko, a link shortener app
 - [ ] A functional model of Infisical
 - [ ] A cloud-based .env file manager
 - [ ] Return to Locart development
 - [ ] Jesterly, Meme bot for discord
 - [ ] an app like TikTok, but for memes, which will share the same system as Jesterly
+- [ ] try to recreate Lively for linux

 ![github contribution grid snake animation](https://raw.githubusercontent.com/HarukaYamamoto0/HarukaYamamoto0/output/github-contribution-grid-snake-dark.svg#gh-dark-mode-only)